-For luggage, I love Tumi, Hartmann, and Victronix.
 The hardshell is key for keeping your stuff dry and safe when it’s being loaded onto the plane in snow or sleet.
-If you’re going for a duffel style, which can make sense when packing all your puffy gear like snow pants etc., you def want a waterproof bag.
+If you’re going for a duffel style, which can make sense when packing all your puffy gear like snow pants etc., you definitely want a waterproof bag.
 North Face and Patagonia make great waterproof, heavy-duty travel bags that will keep your clothes/gear etc. dry if your bags sit on tarmac in the snow or rain.
+We have this one.

 To protect boots and helmet during travel if you’re bringing your equipment with you.

-If bringing you’re own equipment, you’ll want good protective cases to keep them safe en route.
+If bringing your own equipment, you’ll want good protective cases to keep them safe en route.
 Make sure to choose ones that are airline certified.